 In cases of complex diabetes management, patients may be referred to an endocrinologist, a specialist in hormonal disorders, since diabetes affects how the body produces and uses the hormone insulin (CDC, 2023).
 Endocrinologists will work alongside diabetes educators to provide in-depth evaluation and develop individualized care plans (CDC, 2023).
 Diabetes educators, including nurse educators and dietitians, are essential members of the diabetes care team since they typically work with the patient one-on-one to help them change and maintain DSM practices while also tailoring recommendations to ensure they meet the patients’ health needs and beliefs and to ensure that the practices are sustainable for the long-term (Burke et al., 2014).
 This includes guidance on blood glucose monitoring, making informed decisions about dietary choices, and lifestyle modifications (Burke et al., 2014).
 Moreover, prescribed medications or insulin therapy, if necessary, are offered and administered by pharmacists under the supervision of healthcare providers (Burke et al., 2014).
 Pharmacists also help to ensure that patients fully understand their prescriptions, potential side effects, and how to take their medications correctly (Burke et al., 2014).

 The collaborative efforts of an interprofessional healthcare team can help identify potential situational and dispositional barriers that may interfere with an individual's capacity to make beneficial changes to their daily routine (Gillani et al., 2022).
-A systematic review has indicated that having access to an interprofessional care team for DSM education is associated with improvements in glycemic control, lipid profiles and blood pressure (Worswick et al., 2013).
+A systematic review indicated that having access to an interprofessional care team for DSM education is associated with improvements in glycemic control, lipid profiles and blood pressure (Worswick et al., 2013).
 DSM plans that were collaboratively developed by diverse DCPs exhibited greater success in improving glycemic control for individuals with diabetes compared to DSM plans exclusively supervised by nurses or non-nursing personnel (Klein et al., 2013).

 2.5 Immigrant Women and DSM